The Sync Module 2 coordinates between your camera system with its devices, and the Blink servers.

 Yes, customers can use both forms of storage.

 This situation may occur when a subscription starts or stops and the primary storage location for a system is changed.
 If you change to Local Storage, and have clips in Cloud Storage, they will stay there until the Auto-delete age is reached.
 By default the Auto-delete is set to the maximum of 60 days (30 days in the EU, UK).

 If you have one device on a Blink Basic Plan, any other Sync Module 2 systems that are set up, will be configured for Local Storage if they have a USB drive inserted.
 The Cloud Storage and Local Storage are easy to tell apart in the Blink app's Clip List by the icon shown at the top of the screen.

 If you have a system using Local Storage on a Sync Module 2, then add an older camera (XT2, XT, or Indoor (gen1)) the Sync Module is provided 7200 seconds of cloud storage for any older cameras and clips from those cameras are shown in the Cloud Storage portion of the Clip List.
 This is true even if the other cameras on that system are saving to Local Storage on the USB drive.

 No, only the Sync Module 2 has the firmware or hardware required to support USB drives for local storage.

 Yes, all clips will be stored in MP4 format and can be viewed using Windows Media Player (or other applications) when the USB drive is inserted into computer or similar device.
-Clips are stored in a folder named blink_backups on the USB drive.

 Currently clips are not encrypted on the USB drive, as this would interfere with ease of access for viewing the clips on a computer.